BU-EC552/banjos/README.md

 Aside from the cello api requirenments, no further dependencies are necessary.

+For the cost metric, BANGOS uses the iGEM's Registry of Standard Biological Parts at: http://parts.igem.org/Registry_API.
+Please scroll down to the XML download and add the file to the path of the input directory.

 To install BANGOS, clone this repository.

 ### Running BANGOS